Artists Against Apartheid

 As artists, we have a responsibility to challenge narratives that dehumanize Palestinians and that challenge their legitimacy to resist occupation and imperialism.
 As artists, we have an obligation to create space for truth, to amplify voices that have been silenced, and to make art that refuses complicity.

-Caroline Chung (Citizens Jazz) and Mike Walti (Wyldwood Studios) are the executive producers of this compilation.
-This project was born from an unwavering commitment to stand with the people of Palestine in their struggle against imperialism, ethnic cleansing, and settler colonialism.
+Caroline Chung (Jazz Bassist, Citizens Jazz) and Mike Walti (Recording Engineer, Wyldwood Studios) executively produced this album from an unwavering commitment to stand with the people of Palestine in their struggle against imperialism, ethnic cleansing, and settler colonialism.

 We have a responsibility as artists to shift consciousness and build the movement for liberation.